ax8ax/patipada/post/hillsidehermitage.op.1.md

 Each `āyatana` [a stretch] is as powerful as the `vajra` [the thunderbolt; the all mighty weapon of Indra, the Lord of the Gods].
 That's why an `āyatana` is also called `indriya` [belonging to Indra].
 Unfortunately, the untrained player has no control over such `indriyas`, rather the player is being captive and under the control of the powerful `indriyas`.
 An `āyatana` is also called an animal... since the senses are alive on their own, have their own wanting, their own likes and dislikes.

 In short, an untrained player has the pretension he's master of *this* `satta`, that he leads *this* body from here to there; in fact, he's just being dragged by the wild animals he's chain to, from moment to moment, from life to life.
-Like in a cartoon, one hits his face every few seconds with a bit of funny `domanassa`.
+Like in a cartoon, one hits ones face against a hard object every few seconds .. a bit of funny `domanassa`.

-Rather than confront the painful reality: *I am being captive by the senses, by the body*, the untrained flips the situation by telling himself *I am the master of the body, this body obeys me*.
+Rather than confront the painful reality: *I am being captive by the senses, by the body, I dislike it*, the untrained flips the situation by telling himself *I am the master of the body, this body obeys me, I love it*.

 ## `■■` āyatana, the six wild animals

-From distant to near, these are the six wild animals.
+From top to bottom, from distant to near, these are the six wild animals.

 1. eye, sights, snake.
 An untrained eye acts like a snake.
 When he sees something he likes it, he approach serpently to it, surrounds it, hugs it, and try to eat it with his mouth.
 2. ear, sounds, crocodile.
 An untrained ear acts like a crocodile.
 When he hears something he likes it he catch it with his mouth and won't release it, not matter what.